telerik/winforms-docs/telerik-presentation-framework/class-hierarchy/radobject.md

 |BindProperty|Creates a binding between two properties.|
 |UnbindProperty|Destroys an existing binding between two properties.|

->caution Dependency properties are registered using[RadProperty]({%slug winforms/telerik-presentation-framework/dependency-properties%})class.
+>caution Dependency properties are registered using [RadProperty]({%slug winforms/telerik-presentation-framework/dependency-properties%}) class.
 Refer to this article if you need to create a dependency property but you need not create a custom object that will participate in the hierarchy of visual elements, i.e. custom fill primitive that does not derive from the existing one.
 >

 ## Getting and Setting Values

-__GetValue__ and __SetValue__ methods are used for getting and setting *local *values.
-Usually you have to define a CLR property for each declared __RadProperty__whose setter calls __GetValue__ and whose getter calls __SetValue__:
+__GetValue__ and __SetValue__ methods are used for getting and setting *local* values.
+Usually you have to define a CLR property for each declared __RadProperty__ whose setter calls __GetValue__ and whose getter calls __SetValue__:

 {{source=..\SamplesCS\TPF\ClassHierarchy\RadObjectForm.cs region=MyRadObject}}
 {{source=..\SamplesVB\TPF\ClassHierarchy\RadObjectForm.vb region=MyRadObject}}